 No artist is pleased.
 There is no satisfaction whatever at any time.

 There is only a queer, divine dissatisfaction, a blessed unrest that keeps us marching and makes us more alive than the others.

-Quotes by Martha Graham, in the book: Martha: The Life and Work of Martha Graham, by Agnes De Mille.
+Quotes by Martha Graham are in the book: Martha: The Life and Work of Martha Graham, by Agnes De Mille.

-The Wikipedia page declares her influence on dance “has been compared with the influence Picasso had on modern visual arts, Stravinsky had on music, or Frank Lloyd Wright had on architecture.”
+The Wikipedia page declares Graham’s influence on dance “has been compared with the influence Picasso had on modern visual arts, Stravinsky had on music, or Frank Lloyd Wright had on architecture.”

 Originally posted 2012-05-23 11:41:37.